-"Sugar Industry Remuneration Regulations" means -

-- (a) the Sugar Industry (Agricultural Workers) (Remuneration Order) Regulations 1983; or - (b) the Sugar Industry (Non-Agricultural Workers) (Remuneration Order) Regulations 1985, as the case may be;

-"worker" -

-- (a) has the same meaning as in regulation 2(1) of any of the Sugar Industry Remuneration Regulations; - (b) includes a person specified in regulation 2(2) of the Sugar Industry (Non-Agricultural Workers) (Remuneration Order) Regulations 1985.

-34. Continuous employment of existing workers in the Sugar Industry
+"Sugar Ind ustry Remuneration Regulations" means - (a) the Sugar Industry (Agricultural Workers) (Remuneration Order) Regulations 1983; or (b) the Sugar Industry (Non-Agricultural Workers) (Remuneration Order) Regulations 1985, as th ne case may be; "worker" - (a) has the same meaning as in regulation 2(1) of any of the Sugar Industry Remuneration Regulations; (b) includes a person specified in regulation 2(2) of the Sugar Industry (Non-Agricultural Workers) (Remuneration Order) Regulations 1985.
+Ame nded by [A ct No. 6 of 2013] 34.
+Continuo us employment of existing workers in the Sugar Industry Subject to

-Subject to -

-(a) this Act;

-- (b) section 23 and 23A of the Sugar Industry Efficiency Act 2001; and - (c) section 24 of the Cane Planters and Millers Arbitration and Control Board Act, every worker in employment on 31 May 2001 shall be entitled to remain in the employment of his employer.

-35. Workers employed by job contractor

-- (1) Where a worker is employed by a job contractor for the purposes of - - (a) land preparation, growing, harvesting or processing of sugar cane and the construction, repair or maintenance of roads, bridges or water works, structures or buildings, wholly or substantially required for the purposes of the sugar industry and any other work incidental to the exploitation of land; or - (b) the transport of canes, sugar, materials or supplies used in connection with any work specified in paragraph(a), this Act and the Sugar Industry Remuneration Regulations shall apply to the job contractor in the same manner as it applies to an employer in those enactments.
+(a) this Act; (b) section 23 and 23A of the Sugar Industry Efficiency Act 2001; and (c) section 24 of the Cane Planters and Millers Arbitration and Control Board Act, ry worker in employment on 31 May 2001 shall be entitled to remain in the bloyment of his employer.
+35. Wor kers (employed by job contractor (1) Whe ere a worker is employed by a job contractor for the purposes of - (a) land preparation, growing, harvesting or processing of sugar cane and the construction, repair or maintenance of roads, bridges or water works, structures or buildings, wholly or substantially required for the purposes of the sugar industry and any other work incidental to the exploitation of land; or (b) the transport of canes, sugar, materials or supplies used in connection with any work specified in paragraph(a), Act and the Sugar Industry Remuneration Regulations shall apply to the job tractor in the same manner as it applies to an employer in those enactments.

-- (a) Subject to paragraph (b), where an employer has recourse to one or more job contractors, the total number of man-days performed in any crop year by - - (i) workers employed by the job contractor; and - (ii) seasonal workers employed by the employer shall be determined by the Mauritius Cane Industry Authority, in consultation with the Ministry responsible for the subject of labour, recognised trade unions and the employers, on or before 30 April of each year for the following crop year.
+- (2) (a) Subject to paragraph (b), where an employer has recourse to one or more job contractors, the total number of man-days performed in any crop year by - (i) workers employed by the job contractor; and - (ii) seasonal workers employed by the employer, shall be determined by the Mauritius Cane Industry Authority, in consultation with the Ministry responsible for the subject of labour, recognised trade unions and the employers, on or before 30 April of each year for the following crop year.

-(b) Where an employer has recourse to one or more job contractors, or intends to employ seasonal workers, he shall, on or before 31

-March of each year inform the Mauritius Cane Industry Authority of the number of seasonal workers he will require for the following crop year.

-(c) The number of seasonal workers to be required under paragraph (b) shall be determined by the Mauritius Cane Industry Authority in consultation with the recognised trade unions and the employers.

-(2A) The amount referred to in subsection (2) shall be arrived at after taking into consideration the award of the Arbitration Panel dated 31 July 2015.
+- (b) Where an employer has recourse to one or more job contractors, or intends to employ seasonal workers, he shall, on or before 31 March of each year inform the Mauritius Cane Industry Authority of the number of seasonal workers he will require for the following crop year. - (c) The number of seasonal workers to be required under paragraph (b) shall be determined by the Mauritius Cane Industry Authority in consultation with the recognised trade unions and the employers. - (2A) The amount referred to in subsection (2) shall be arrived at after taking into consideration the award of the Arbitration Panel dated 31 July 2015. - (3) Every employer shall, on or before 31 January of every year, submit to the Permanent Secretary, separate returns on agricultural workers and non-agricultural workers, showing in respect of the preceding year - (a) the number of workers employed by job contractors under subsection 2(a)(i);

-- (3) Every employer shall, on or before 31 January of every year, submit to the Permanent Secretary, separate returns on agricultural workers and nonagricultural workers, showing in respect of the preceding year - - (a) the number of workers employed by job contractors under subsection 2(a)(i); - (b) the number of seasonal workers employed by him under subsection 2(a)(ii); - (c) the number of workers employed by him under section 34; and - (d) the number of man-days performed by the workers referred to in paragraphs (a), (b) and (c). - (4) In this section -
+- (b) the number of seasonal workers employed by him under subsection 2(a)(ii); - (c) the number of workers employed by him under section 34; and - (d) the number of man-days performed by the workers referred to in paragraphs (a), (b) and (c). - (4) In this section -